PassionOverPain/TheAtlasSix/README.md

 - [My Website](https://tinotenda-mhedziso.pages.dev/)

 ## How to Play the Game  🎮
+> [!Note]

-#### Please Note: This is A Desktop Game [PC ONLY].
+> #### Please Note: This is A Desktop Game [PC ONLY].
 The respective files and graphics will not render properly on mobile.
-Since *The Atlas Six* is not yet deployed to an online platform, you'll need to play the game locally.
+> Since *The Atlas Six* is not yet deployed to an online platform, you'll need to play the game locally.
 Here's a step-by-step guide to get started:

 ### 1. Fork the Repository
 - Navigate to the [repository](https://github.com/PassionOverPain/TheAtlasSix1) on GitHub.